bokkamadhurireddy18/Bootstrap_and_Jinja/README.md

-Using Bootstrap and Jinja for a website.
+Using Bootstrap, SMTP and Jinja for a website.